Billionaire Telegraph owner David Barclay dies aged 86: 'He rescued a great newspaper', says Boris Johnson - Press Gazette

 The pair – who live on the channel island of Brechot -turned to media ownership in 1992 by buying the weekly newspaper The European from Robert Maxwell.
 They closed it in 1999 after circulation slumped from 150,000 to 50,000 and it reportedly lost £74m.

-The bought The Scotsman titles in 1995 for £85m and then sold them in 2005 to Johnston Press for £160m
+They bought The Scotsman titles in 1995 for £85m and then sold them in 2005 to Johnston Press for £160m

-After first expressing interest in The Daily Telegraph to its Canadian owner Conrad Black in May, 2003, and while a private deal was overruled by a US court in November of that year, the Barclays eventually acquired the paper at auction seven months later for £665 million.
-They outbid Daily Mail and General Trust, Richard Desmond and Axe Springer to Acquire the Telegraph titles and The Spectator.
+After first expressing interest in The Daily Telegraph to its Canadian owner Conrad Black in May 2003, and while a private deal was overruled by a US court in November of that year, the Barclays eventually acquired the paper at auction seven months later for £665m.
+They outbid Daily Mail and General Trust, Richard Desmond and Axel Springer to acquire the Telegraph titles and The Spectator.

 The paper quoted a colleague of the brothers as saying Sir David was distinct from Sir Frederick in that he was “more attuned to taking a risk, and Frederick was generally willing to have a look but would never bet the farm”.

-Sir David and Sir Frederick were born into a large family in Hammersmith on October 27, 1934, with David the older by 10 minutes.
+Sir David and Sir Frederick were born into a large family in Hammersmith on 27 October, 1934, with David the older by ten minutes.

-Their father, also Frederick was a travelling salesman from Kilmarnock who died when the boys were 13.
+Their father, also Frederick, was a travelling salesman from Kilmarnock who died when the boys were 13.

 David and two of his brothers were evacuated several times during the Second World War, the Telegraph said, and ultimately the twins left school aged 14.

-Sir David was always a voracious reader, obsessed with newspapers, business, economics and politics, and who had always said he had been educated at the “University of Life”, the paper said.
+Sir David was always a voracious reader, obsessed with newspapers, business, economics and politics, and always said he had been educated at the “University of Life”, the paper said.

 Hundreds of journalism jobs have been cut under successive waves of redundancies at the Telegraph titles under the Barclays as they have switched from print-first to digitally-focused production.